 East Hagbourne’s Parish Plan was published in April 2011.
 At that time, the Parish of East Hagbourne contained around 850 households and 1850 inhabitants, spread between Millbrook at the edge of Didcot, via New Road and its surroundings, to the main village itself, and on to Coscote and Hagbourne Mill.
 The report can be downloaded here.

 The purpose of a Parish Plan is to set out a vision of what is important to our community, and a strategy for preserving valued community features while strengthening them in the future.
 The value of a Parish Plan to East Hagbourne is to provide a framework within which initiatives to improve facilities and activities within the Parish can be prioritized and progressed.
-Furthermore, such a structured approach is more and more expected when we approach outside funding bodies to support our projects.

 Eleven ‘Key Issues’ were identified covering Urban Growth, Communications, Road Safety and Traffic, Footpaths and Pavements, Anti-Social Behaviour, Dog Fouling, Sustainability and Environment, Education and Young People, Church and Community, Sports Activities and Shops and Services.
 An Action Plan was drawn up and can be read here.